Russell Senior

-Russell Senior (born 18 May 1961) is a British musician and the former guitarist and violinist of the band Pulp.
+Russell Senior (born 18 May 1961) is a British musician, record producer, and playwright.
+He is best known as the former guitarist and violinist of Pulp and Venini as well as for his production work with The Long Blondes and Art Brut.

+Early life

 Senior was born and grew up in Sheffield.
-Whilst at University in Bath, he formed the Dada Society (also known as the New Wave Society) and appeared as the lead role in a dramatic adaptation of Kafka's The Trial.
-He also had a band called The Bath Bankers and arranged for a gig at the University featuring his friends from Sheffield - Pulp.
+Whilst at the University of Bath, he formed the Dada Society (also known as the New Wave Society) and appeared as the lead role in a dramatic adaptation of Kafka's The Trial.
+He also had a band called The Nightmares and arranged for a gig at the University featuring his friends from Sheffield - Pulp.
 He obtained a 2.1 honours degree in Business Administration, and went back to Sheffield to join Pulp.
 During the miners' strike of 1984 he was a flying picket, taking part in industrial action including the Battle of Orgreave.